94 % of our graduates find a job within the first three months of graduating

 With a Bachelor’s degree in business administration, “Edel”, as she is called in her colleague and friendship circle, switched from the tourism industry to HR at Microsoft Germany

 The end of my apprenticeship as a travel agent was also a starting point for me – because it was soon clear that I wanted to continue studying.
 So I successfully completed my business administration certificate alongside my job in a DER travel agency in Schweinfurt and thus qualified for university studies.
 Online learning was ideal for me, as I really wanted to stay in the job.
-The programme at IU gave me the flexibility I needed.
+The programme at IU International University of Applied Sciences gave me the flexibility I needed.
 During the degree, this became even more important, because I was promoted to office manager at my travel agency and I had to accommodate a responsible job – often with a 6-day week – plus studies, partner, family and friends.

 If you are really motivated you are halfway there

 In stressful times, my own wanderlust, as well as regularly going jogging, was great motivation for me.
 When I was planning my next holiday trip, I always had this in mind and I would say to myself, now is the time to put in some hard work – the next holiday is just around the corner!
 However, my success in my degree is also down to the network I formed at IU.
 Soon after starting my degree, I was lucky enough to get to know seven fantastic fellow students at an IU weekend in Bad Honnef.
 We have motivated and supported each other – we were once just “fellow students” but have now become really good friends.